fetchai/carpark_agent/README.md

 * 1 .
 [Physically building the Camera/Raspberry PI module](#1-physically-building-the-car-park-agent)
 * 2 .
 [Preparing the Raspberry Pi](#2-preparing-the-raspberry-pi)
 * 3a.
-Installing the Fetch.AI carpark_agent software on the Rasperry Pi (a.
-Version 4, b.
-Version 3)
+[Installing the Fetch.AI carpark_agent software on the Rasperry Pi Version 4](#3a-installing-the-fetchai-carpark_agent-software-on-the-rasperry-pi-version-4) (see [3b](#3b-installing-the-fetchai-carpark_agent-software-on-the-rasperry-pi-version-3) for RPi Version 3)
 * 4a.
 Installing the client software (a.
 Mac, b.
 Windows)

 The results will look like this: